 Is Becoming Wealthy Really that Simple?

 Get started.
 If you want to become a millionaire, you need to decide to do it and get started.
-If you are not be able to save money right now because of debt or other financial obligations, you should work on those issues first.
-A good place to start is with Dave Ramsey’s Baby Steps.
-This is a tried and true method for setting up an emergency fund, paying down debt, and beginning your investments.
-Once you have that started, you can begin your million dollar journey.
+If you cannot save money now because of debt or other financial obligations, you should work on those issues first.

 What will your millionaire story be?